tidyverts/tsibble/README.md

 The **interval** is computed from index based on the representation, ranging from year to nanosecond, from numerics to ordered factors.
-The table below shows how tsibble interprets the common time formats.
+The table below shows how tsibble interprets some common time formats.

 | **Interval** | **Class**                 |
 |--------------|---------------------------|